Sunnyshio/Spectral-Classification-of-a-Star/README.md

 I focused on predicting the _spectral class_ (dependent variable) using four key features (predictors): _temperature, luminosity, radius, and absolute magnitude_.
 Originally, the dataset contained seven columns, but I chose these four predictors as they are the most relevant for the problem.
 I applied K Nearest Neighbors model to the dataset.
 A KNN classifier was initialized as a model with weighted distances and the training sets were fitted into the model.
 The model was then used to predict y values using the `x_test` values and stored it in a `y_pred` variable.

 ### Model assessment
+_Before Tuning_

+`Overall accuracy:` 81%

+`Class-wise Performance:`

+* The model performed well for the majority class (spectral class 0), achieving near-perfect precision and recall.
+* However, the model struggled with minority classes (especially class 1 and class 4), as the dataset contained very few instances of these classes, leading to lower recall and F1-scores for these categories.
+Precision for Class 0: 0.90, Precision for Class 5: 0.73, Precision for Class 1: 0.00 (insufficient data to make reliable predictions).

+_After Tuning_